dhramijo/round-up-savings-goal-tech-test/README.md

-# Starling Bank - Round Up Savings Goal
+# Round Up Savings Goal

 ## The Challenge
-We’d like you to develop a **“round-up”** feature for Starling customers using our public developer API that is available to all customers and partners.
+We’d like you to develop a **“round-up”** feature for Digital banking customers using our public developer API that is available to all customers and partners.
 For a customer, take all the transactions in a given week and round them up to the nearest pound.
 For example with spending of **£4.35**, **£5.20** and **£0.87**, the round-up would be **£1.58**.
 This amount should then be transferred into a savings goal, helping the customer save for future adventures.

 ## Approach/Assumptions: